© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/criminal-investigation/criminal-investigation

 The majority of people in the United Kingdom pay tax due and claim only the credits they’re entitled to.
 But there is a small minority who are determined not to pay tax or who set out to defraud the tax and credit system.
 At the extreme end, organised criminal gangs make sophisticated attacks on the system itself by making false claims to repayments or tax credits on a massive scale.
 It’s essential this criminal element is effectively investigated and prosecuted.
-Criminal investigation is an important part of HM Revenue and Customs (HMRC) overall enforcement strategy.
+Criminal investigation is an important part of HMRC’s overall enforcement strategy.

 HMRC’s criminal investigation policy.